-Eli & Elm’s Whitney Collection cotton sheets are a mix of cotton, Lyocell, and paraffin — something you may not see in your everyday set of sheets.
-Paraffin is a part of the brand’s advanced Phase Change Material (PCM) technology, which is used to regulate body temperature and help you sleep cool all night long.
+Eli & Elm’s Whitney Collection cotton sheets are a mix of cotton, Lyocell, and paraffin — something not seen in an everyday set of sheets.
+Paraffin is a part of the brand’s advanced Phase Change Material (PCM) technology, which is used to regulate body temperature and help people sleep cool all night long.

 So how do the sheets stack up after our review?
 Check it all out below.

 Editor’s Note: Hey, there!
 Unfortunately, Eli & Elm’s Whitney Collection Cotton Sheets are no longer in production.
 However, if you’re looking for a similar product, check out our latest review of the Best Cotton Sheets!